Strong photon interactions from weakly interacting particles

 Let us now proceed by exploring the effects of interactions between the photon-generated excitations.
-Since the dark-state polariton has only marginal contributions from the $|e\rangle$-states, we can focus on the interactions between the $|c\rangle$-state excitations.
-Consider the scattering of two dark-state polaritons from momenta ${\bf p}_1$ and ${\bf p}_2$ to ${\bf p}_1^\prime$ and ${\bf p}_2^\prime$, under EIT conditions, $p_i=p_i'=p_r$ [see Fig.~\ref{Fig1}(b)].
-The collision process is solely driven by the interaction between the $|c\rangle$-state components of the polaritons, which are given by Eq.~\eqref{DS} and, thus, move with respective momenta ${\bf p}_i-{\bf k}_c$.
+Since the dark-state polariton has only marginal contributions from the $|e\rangle$-states, we can focus on the interactions between the $|c\rangle$-states.
+Interactions involving the ground state atoms are assumed to be weak and can be included via mean-field shifts if needed.
+Consider the scattering of two dark-state polaritons from momenta ${\bf p}_1$ and ${\bf p}_2$ to ${\bf p}_1^\prime$ and ${\bf p}_2^\prime$, under EIT conditions, $p_i=p_i'=p_r$, see Fig.~\ref{Fig1}(b).
+The collision is solely driven by the interaction between the $|c\rangle$-state components of the polaritons, which are given by Eq.~\eqref{DS} and, thus, move with respective momenta ${\bf p}_i-{\bf k}_c$.
 For a given center of mass momentum ${\bf p}_1+{\bf p}_2$ and total energy $2cp_r$ of the two colliding polaritons, the relevant scattering matrix is therefore given by ${\mathcal T}=\sin^4\theta {\mathcal T}_{cc}(\mathbf p_1+\mathbf p_2-2{\mathbf k}_c,2cp_r)$, where ${\mathcal T}_{cc}$ is the scattering matrix for the dressed $|c\rangle$-state excitations, whose propagator is given by Eq.~\eqref{Gc}.
 For a short range interaction with a negligible momentum dependence at the relevant energies, the Lippmann-Schwinger equation for the two-polariton scattering problem has the solution~\cite{Fetter1971}

 where $\mathcal{T}_{0}=4\pi a/m$ is the scattering matrix of the bare $|c\rangle$-state excitations and $a$ is the corresponding scattering length.
 The pair propagator of two dark-state polaritons with a center of mass momentum ${\bf Q}$ and a relative momentum ${\bf q}$ is given by